 *By Javier Valdivia, Special to the Inter American Press Association (IAPA)

-Two other journalists, Edner Décime of the AlterPresse agency and Oscar Joseph, long-time coordinator of audiovisual programs for the Ministry of Education, were kidnapped and later released in 2022 after payment of their ransoms.
+Two other journalists, Edner Décime, of the AlterPresse news agency, and Oscar Joseph, long-time coordinator of audiovisual programs for the Ministry of Education, were also kidnapped and later released in 2022 after payment of their ransoms.

-A resolution on Haiti approved by the IAPA during its 78th General Assembly held in October 2022 in Spain stressed that the climate of violence and the political, economic, and security crisis in which this country is plunged keep journalists in a situation of defenselessness and high risk.
+A resolution on Haiti approved by the IAPA during its 78th General Assembly held in October 2022 in Spain, stressed that the climate of violence and the political, economic and security crisis in which this country is immersed, keep journalists in a situation of defenselessness and high risk.

-The IAPA called on the Haitian government to guarantee the preservation of freedom of expression and the free and safe practice of journalism and urged the press organizations of the Americas to express their solidarity and support for journalists and media outlets that continue to carry out their mission despite the current circumstances.
+The IAPA called on the Haitian government to guarantee the preservation of freedom of expression and the free and safe practice of journalism, and urged the press organizations of the Americas to express their solidarity and support for journalists and media outlets that continue to carry out their mission despite the high-risk circumstances.

 *Javier Valdivia is a Miami-based journalist.
 He is an expert on Haiti.
-He was Deputy Editor-in-Chief of the Listín Diario newspaper in the Dominican Republic and a former correspondent in Haiti and the Dominican Republic for the Chinese state agency Xinhua.
+He was Deputy Editor-in-Chief of the Listín Diario newspaper in the Dominican Republic.
+Former correspondent of the Chinese state agency Xinhua in Haiti and the Dominican Republic.